cs10/su25/_projects/project4.md

 You will sign-up for a time and group (rec: 4-5) that best works for you.
 Sign ups are filled on a first-come first-serve basis.

 If you can not attend the allotted Discussion Time for any reason.
 You will have time in Makeup Office Hours to regain your points.
 Please, note we are only offering specific, limited times, and we will release more information later.
-Sign Ups will be released on Thursday, 10/17.
+Sign Ups will be released in the future.

 ### Presentation Guidelines (7 minutes)